Forien/foundryvtt-forien-armoury/README.md

 * Allow for automatic removal of **Temporary Runes** when they get disabled (preferably by `Times Up` Module).
   * Optionally allows for damaging an Item when Rune is removed (disabled by default).
 * **Magic Scrolls**, completely new, independent Item type that allows characters to cast spells from scrolls without needing to know the Spell
+* **Grimoire**, new, independent Item type that allows characters to get access to spells by equipping Grimoires
 * **Arrow Reclamation**, allowing players to recover some of the ammunition (arrows, bolts or sling bullets) after an encounter.
 Defaults to even rolls.
 Disabled by default.
 * **Combat Fatigue**, using optional _„Getting Tired“_ ruleset.
 * **Casting Fatigue**, providing soft limit to amount of spells that can be cast in short amount of time.
 * **Automated Disease Progression**, allowing for `incubation` and `duration` of diseases to countdown automatically.
+* **Automated Injury Progression**, allowing for `duration` of injuries to countdown automatically.
-* Additionally this module contains quite a bit of utility or quality of life macros.
+* Additionally, this module contains quite a bit of utility or quality of life macros.
 You can find full list [down below](#Macros), but here are few:
   * **Generate Random Scroll** (Macro), improved WoM macro that now creates usable Magic Scroll
   * **Check Careers** (Macro), allows players to quickly check their progress through current Career and how far are they from completing it.
   * **Item Repair** (Macro), allow players to easily repair their equipment for free or for price, using Macro and clean, readable auto-updating Chat Card